 For beginners, it is prudent to start practicing with a demo account and learn how to use leverage.

 Seasoned traders with solid strategies and good trading plans can use higher leverages.
 But remember, the more leverage you use, the more you expose your account.
+You should never risk more than 10% of your account balance in a single trade.
+Protect your account and diversify your positions.

 Finally, accept bad trades, and cut the losing positions.
 Do not continue holding trades that are clearly on a losing streak.